sbogathiGit/demo/README.txt

 ##Read me text file .....
 ## more changes
 my git lesso1
----edited to move these changes as part of the repository merge..few updatess
+---edit..this is much of the problem